Topics

 • Sleep

 Achieving the recommended amount of sleep per night is vital for promoting health and staying at the top of your game.
-Regularly getting between 7-9 hours of sleep per night is associated with several health benefits, including supporting the immune system, reducing the risk of conditions including heart disease and diabetes, improving mood, decision-making, and mental clarity, and maintaining a healthy weight.
+Regularly getting between 7-9 hours of sleep per night is associated with several health benefits, including supporting the immune system and reducing the risk of heart disease and diabetes.
+It also improves mood, decision-making, mental clarity, and helps maintain a healthy weight.

-Getting enough sleep is often easier said than done with many factors, from stress to caffeine, certain medications, and uncontrolled health or sleep conditions contributing to disrupted sleep.
-The CDC reports that around 1 in 3 US adults state that they don’t sleep enough on a daily basis.
+Getting enough sleep is often easier said than done.
+Many factors contribute to disrupted sleep, including stress, caffeine, certain medications, and uncontrolled health conditions.
+The CDC reports that around 1 in 3 US adults don't get enough sleep daily.

 While getting more hours in bed is not always realistic given the demands of life, focusing on getting quality restorative sleep can provide countless benefits to your body, and make you feel more rested.
-This article explores what restorative sleep is, how to maximize your chances to achieve it regularly, and the many benefits you’ll gain from prioritizing restorative sleep.
+This article explores what restorative sleep is, the signs you may not be getting enough of it, what causes poor sleep quality, and how to maximize your chances to achieve restorative sleep regularly.

 Many of the positive benefits of sleep are due to what experts call "restorative sleep," which WHOOP defines as the combination of deep sleep (SWS) and REM sleep.